DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Implementation Rework.md

-## You Said you wanted to show me something Paul Made (Relating to the Portal)?
+> You Said you wanted to show me something Paul Made (Relating to the Portal)?
-yeah ^
 # Things That Should Probably Be Addressed Sooner Rather than Later

 ## Changing the Way we Think About Dialogue